SAP-samples/cloud-mdk-samples/Showcase_Apps/VideoPlayerViewExtensionApp/README.md

 ### MDK Client Version

-* MDK 5.2 or higher
+* MDK 6.1

 ***

 ## Key Highlights

 * Playing videos from a remote URL.
+The remote URL can be bound in the `VideoPlayer.page` to `videoURL` extension property of the extension control.
 * Native controls used: [Android VideoView](https://developer.android.com/reference/android/widget/VideoView) and [iOS AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer)

 ***